Driving Routes, Road Conditions and Parking

 It takes approximately 4.5 hours from Melbourne (via Bright) and¬†8 hours from Sydney to drive Hotham Alpine Resort.

-You can hire chains at the base of the mountain, in Harrietville from Hotham Sports or Hoys Ski Centre or in Omeo from various Service Stations.
-Hoys chain fitting service operates on the Harrietville approach of the Great Alpine Road when vehicles are required to fit them.
+Visitors may hire chains at Myrtleford from Rays Ski Centre, several outlets in Bright, from Hoys Harrietville or in Omeo from various locations.
+Hoys Chain Fitting Service operates on the Harrietville approach of the Great Alpine Road when vehicles are required to fit chains.
 This is a free service for Hoys chain customers.

 Please note, if the weather is producing snowfalls or low visibility, there may be delays on the Great Alpine Road.
 If guests are coming from Melbourne during these times we recommend using the Great Alpine Road via Omeo as an alternative route to getting here.

 Firstly before you leave home,¬†check that you have organised your resort entry permit which has to be pre-purchased before your arrival.
-We¬†have an exciting¬†new resort entry system that was launched this season¬†called¬†Alpine Easy Access.
+We¬†have an exciting Resort Entry system that was launched five years ago called¬†Alpine Easy Access.
 It's a simple process that allows you to organise your resort entry conveniently online¬†or over the phone with no more stopping required at the resort entry points.
 Click here¬†to go the resort entry information page and payment gateway for prices and further details.

 Route 1.
 Take the Hume Hwy to Wangaratta then the Great Alpine Road direct to Hotham, or the Snow Road via Milawa & Oxley to Myrtleford, Bright,¬†Harrietville¬†& Hotham.
 Travel time around 4.25 hours with a distance of 380km..